 A fungal culture test helps determine if your hair loss is due to a fungal infection called tinea capitis in the hair or scalp.
 This test is performed using a scraping tool or a swab to collect the sample of the scalp skin.
 This sample is incubated in a specific lab environment to allow a fungal culture to become positive.

 Blood Test for Hair Loss

-Haircare experts usually opt for the following methods to find the actual cause of hair fall.
+Trichologists and healthcare providers usually perform the following tests to ascertain the cause of hair loss.

 Iron Deficiency (TIBC)

+Iron deficiency can contribute to thin hair and hair loss.
 A simple blood test can be used to see if a person has an iron deficiency.
-Iron deficiency can contribute to thin hair and hair loss.
-Total iron-binding capacity (TIBC) or serum ferritin test can reveal hair loss because of iron deficiency.
-Iron supplements can help patients regain thickness and volume in their hair.
+Total iron-binding capacity (TIBC) and serum ferritin test can provide further details about iron deficiency.
+These details are analyzed to detect hair loss, particularly in women.